peterhinch/micropython-async/v3/docs/THREADING.md

 # 4. Taming blocking functions

-Blocking functions or methods have the potential of stalling the `uasyncio` scheduler.
+Blocking functions or methods have the potential of stalling the `asyncio` scheduler.
 Short of rewriting them to work properly the only way to tame them is to run them in another thread.
 Any function to be run in this way must conform to the guiedelines above, notably with regard to side effects.